cbrunet/python-poppler/README.md

 Please ensure that all tests pass, by running `tox`.

-Please provide unit tests covering the new feature, or prooving that a bug is corrected, when possible.
+Please provide unit tests covering the new feature, or proving that a bug is corrected, when possible.